Build a Query by Using the SOQL Builder

 SOQL Query Builder with Accounts query

-4. Select a table from the From dropdown list.
+5. Select an object from the From dropdown list.

 To add a filter, select a field and an operator, and specify a value.
 To add another filter condition, click ADD and select AND or OR operator.
 The filters are added in the format WHERE FIELD_NAME OPERATOR VALUE [AND/OR FIELD_NAME OPERATOR VALUE].